Relations and Functions

 Graph in the coordinate plane, table of values, set of coordinate pairs, and mapping diagram

 The domain of a function also depends on what the function describes.
-For example, let be a function representing the price of apples at a market.
-Although the function is defined for all real numbers, it does not make sense to find the price of a negative number of apples or a fraction of an apple.
+For example, let be a function representing the price of mangos at a market.
+Although the function is defined for all real numbers, it does not make sense to find the price of a negative number of mangos or a fraction of a mango.
 Here, the domain of is all non-negative integers.